Schools and specialist provision for all ages

 Specialist provision and extra support

 Most children and young people with special educational needs have their needs met by the support that is usually available at their nursery, school or college.
-This is called special educational needs (SEN) support.
+This is referred to as the graduated response.

-For children or young people who need special educational provision that cannot be met by SEN support, an education, health and care needs assessment should be considered.
+For children or young people who need special educational provision that cannot be met by the graduated response, an education, health and care needs assessment should be considered.

 If an education, health and care needs plan is issued, this will give details of the provision needed to meet the child or young person’s need.